-Section 3.4 Membership Cancellation

-A. A member may withdraw authorization for dues deduction by the City by directing his request in writing to the City Treasurer.

-Dues deduction shall cease upon the happening of any of the following events:

-- 1. Resignation or discharge of the employee; - 2.
-Transfer of the employee from the bargaining unit; - 3.
-Revocation of the dues deduction authorization. - B. No other employee organization's dues shall be deducted from the pay of any bargaining unit member during the life of this Agreement. - C. The Labor Council hereby agrees that they will indemnify and hold the Employer harmless from any claims, actions, or proceedings by an employee or the Labor Council arising from deductions made by the Employer pursuant to this Article, except the non-payment of funds deducted from the employee's pay.
+1 Section 3.4 N Membership Cancellation 2 3 A. A member may withdraw authorization for dues deduction by the City by 4 directing his request in writing to the City Treasurer.
+5 6 Dues deduction shall cease upon the happening of any of the following events: 7 1 Designation on Hochen of the smallesses 8 1.
+Resignation or discharge of the employee; 9 2.
+Transfer of the employee from the bargaining unit; 10 3.
+Revocation of the dues deduction authorization.
+11 ъ No other employee executation's dues shall be deducted from the new of envi 12 В. No other employee organization's dues shall be deducted from the pay of any 13 bargaining unit member during the life of this Agreement.
+14 C The Labor Council bomby comes that they will indemnify and hold the Employee 15 C. The Labor Council hereby agrees that they will indemnify and hold the Employer 16 harmless from any claims, actions, or proceedings by an employee or the Labor 17 Council arising from deductions made by the Employer pursuant to this Article 18 19 except the non-payment of funds deducted from the employee's pay.
+Section 2.5 I Fair Chara Eag.
+The parties calmoveledge the provious language of this 20 21 Fair Share Fee The parties acknowledge the previous language of this been superseded by Janus vs. AFSCME (2018), 585 U.S If fair share fees, or 22 nuthorized or required in the future by legislative or judicial action, the parties agree 23 ission about amending this Section as required by law.
+24 to open disci assion about amending this section as required by law.
+25 Section 3.6 F Refunds The Labor Council agrees to refund to the City any amounts paid 26 r on account of these check off provisions upon presentation of proper evidence 27 thereof. on account of these check off provisions upon presentation of proper evidence 28 mereor.
+29 Section 3.7 F Bulletin Board The City shall provide, at the Department, a bulletin board 30 f the Labor Council.
+Labor Council officials shall be responsible for posting and/or 31 e posting of notices thereon which employees may read when reporting to or leaving 32 ations or during their free time.
+All notices or literature posted does not first have to 33 by the City or the Chief of Police.
+34 oc approved by the City of the Chief of Fonce.
+35 The Labor C ouncil agrees that no notices will be placed on the bulletin board which contains: 36 THE Labor C ounch agrees that no notices will be placed on the bulletin board which contains.
+37 A. Personal attacks upon any City employee; 38 A. reisonal attacks upon any City employee, 39 B. Scandalous, scurrilous, or derogatory attacks upon the Administration; 40 ъ.
+Scandalous, scurmous, or derogatory attacks upon the Administration, 41 C. Attacks on any other employee organizations; 42 C. Attacks on any other employee organizations, 42 D. Any obscene material; 44 D. This obsecue material, 45 E. Ethnic material.
+46 Ľ. Lume material.
+40

-Section 3.5 Refunds

-The Labor Council agrees to refund to the City any amounts paid to it in error on account of these check off provisions upon presentation of proper evidence thereof.

-Section 3.6 Bulletin Board

-The City shall provide, at the Department, a bulletin board for the use of the Labor Council.
-Labor Council officials shall be responsible for posting and/or approving the posting of notices thereon which employees may read when reporting to or leaving their work stations, or during their free time.
-All notices or literature posted does not first have to be approved by the City or the Chief of Police.

-The Labor Council agrees that no notices will be placed on the bulletin board which contains:

-- A. Personal attacks upon any City employee; - B. Scandalous, scurrilous or derogatory attacks upon the Administration; - C. Attacks on any other employee organizations; - D. Any obscene material; - E. Ethnic material.

-Section 3.7 Ballot Box

-The Labor Council shall be permitted, upon prior written notification to the Chief of Police, to place a ballot box at Department Headquarters for the purpose of collecting member's ballots on all Labor Council issues subject to ballot.
-Such box shall be the property of the Labor Council and neither the box not its contents shall be subject to the City's review.
+Section 3.8 Ballot Box The Labor Council shall be permitted, upon prior written notification to the Chief of Police, to place a ballot box at Department Headquarters for the purpose of collecting member's ballots on all Labor Council issues subject to ballot.
+Such box shall be the property of the Labor Council, and neither the box nor its contents shall be subject to the City's review.
 Such balloting shall not interfere with work activities.

-Section 3.8 Use of Departmental Mail System
+Section 3.9 Use of Departmental Mail System